-Peak District VS Lake District: Why Peak District is the best
+Peak District VS Lake District: Which is best?

 What are the Peak and Lake District

 For those of you outside of England who may not be familiar with the reasons behind Peak District VS the Lake District national parks which has been happening for years and years!
 Let me explain it to you.
 You see the Peak District stretches over central and Northern England encompassing lots of villages with, never ending Yorkshire moors (think Wuthering Heights), lots of reservoirs, rivers and streams, farmers fields and of course Peaks to climb, walk and cycle as well as woodlands to explore.